Professor John Constantelos

 “Italy: The Erosion and Demise of Party Dominance” in Political Parties and Interest Groups: Shaping Democratic Governance, Clive S. Thomas, ed.
 Boulder, CO: Lynne Rienner Publishers, 2001.

 "Multi-level Lobbying in the European Union: A Paired Sectoral Comparison Across the French-Italian Border."
-Regional and Federal Studies 6:3 (Autumn 1996).
+Regional and Federal Studies 6:3 (1996).
+Download

-I developed and have taught a variety of comparative politics, international relations, and research methods courses at GVSU.
-I served as the department chair and international relations program coordinator from 2002-2006.
-My research focuses on the domestic politics of international integration, particularly in North America and the European Union.
-I have been working on a panel study of the "multi-level" lobbying strategies of business associations in Genoa, Italy and Marseille, France.
+I developed and have taught a variety of comparative politics, international relations, and research methods courses for the political science department, and also have served as the department chair and international relations program coordinator.
+My research focuses on the domestic politics of European and international integration.
+This work includes projects on global public opinion and on interest group strategies in Canada, the U.S., France, and Italy.
 My interest in Italy began as a graduate student at the Johns Hopkins Bologna Center.
 Later, I was a visiting fellow at the EU's European University Institute in Florence, and a Fulbright scholar in Genoa.
 I helped develop the department's faculty exchange with the University of Perugia, and have visited Grand Rapids' beautiful sister city several times.
 I also enjoy visiting Greece, where I have family in the Peloponnese and Chios.
 Before starting my academic career, I was an international economist for a management consulting firm, and a manager for two international development agencies, CRS in Senegal, and ACCION in Boston.